saranate19/Win11-Setup/README.md

 ## 🪟 GlazeWM + YASB

 > [!NOTE]
 > My setup uses GlazeWM with YASB.
-If you want to use Zebar instead, you’ll need to re-add the two lines I’ve removed in the config.

 GlazeWM is a tiling window manager for Windows — it keeps windows organized and keyboard-friendly.
 I use it together with YASB for a seamless layout and bar integration.